php-dev-br/laravel-doc-pt-br/authentication.md

 <a name="invalidating-sessions-on-other-devices"></a>
 ### Invalidating Sessions On Other Devices

 Laravel also provides a mechanism for invalidating and "logging out" a user's sessions that are active on other devices without invalidating the session on their current device.
-This feature is typically utilized when a user is changing or updating their password and you would like to invalidate sessions on other devices while keeping the current device authenticated.

 Before getting started, you should make sure that the `Illuminate\Session\Middleware\AuthenticateSession` middleware is present and un-commented in your `app/Http/Kernel.php` class' `web` middleware group:

     'web' => [
         // ...